Confession of Judgment in a Personal Guaranty: Why Borrowers Should Treat It as a Red Flag

 This is not a clause where national shortcuts are safe.

 Other states have their own rules, restrictions, or consumer/commercial distinctions.
-The governing-law and venue clauses can matter as much as the confession wording itself.
+The governing-law and venue clauses can matter as much as the confession wording itself — a guaranty signed in one state can point disputes to a state where the clause is enforceable.

 Red flags in the wording